snowplow-archive/infobright-ruby-loader/README.md

 ### From the command-line

-You can use IRL from the command-line.
+You can use IRL from the command-line:

+    $ bundle exec infobright-loader -v
+    infobright-loader 0.0.1

 The usage options look like this:

     Usage: infobright-loader [options]